aliandead/Website/src/assets/markdown/game_nightmare.blog.md

 He really motivated me to make my own stuff and so I did.
 I released two texture packs for Android.
 Check them out: <a href="https://youtu.be/TSEflt2VXYc?si=V2pUctMRR_sNipgR&t=64" target="_blank">this one</a> and <a href="https://youtu.be/dBGQH4Ux-n0?si=NtyaM6xCDs9nmZFK" target="_blank">that one</a>!

-At some point I wanted to edit the texture of an UI<sup>1</sup>, but couldn't find it simply because the assets of the mini-games are stored in the 'Scripts' folder, and I never would have thought of it (Until I did lol).
+At some point I wanted to edit the texture of a UI<sup>1</sup>, but couldn't find it simply because the assets of the mini-games are stored in the 'Scripts' folder, and I never would have thought of it (Until I did lol).
 This folder is actually mostly used for storing the Lua<sup>2</sup> scripts.

 That's our starting point to this journey.
 It's where everything truly begins (I promise it really starts to get interesting from here).